GarrettCulos/yetilab.gatsby/src/pages/projects/mtgnorth-project.md

   - Docker
 ---

-MTG North deck building, MTG management application, community focused application with the goal of creating an environment that puts the user and their time/energy first.
-This application
+MTG North is a deck building, card management, community focused application with the goal of creating an environment that puts the user and their time/energy first.
+Users have the ability to creating decklists (validated in real time against the specified format), buylists, manage their card inventory.
+This application is PWA compatible working as a native desktop and mobile application.